 Here are some tips to help you write your story and make it as strong as possible:

-1. Make your first paragraph a summary of why you’re asking for help.
-People may not read your second, third or fourth paragraphs, but most people will at least skim the first paragraph of a page.
-Try to write four sentences about your fundraiser and give the reader all the relevant facts: For what you’re raising money, why you’re asking for help, and how much money you need.
+1. Make your first paragraph a summary of why you’re fundraising.
+People may not read your second, third, or fourth paragraphs, but most people will at least skim the first paragraph of a page.
+Try to answer each of the following questions in one brief sentence:

 2. Stick to the subject at hand.
 Make sure everything you write ties into your fundraiser’s purpose.
-You may be tempted, but you won’t need to write your life story.
-You should only write things that are relevant to your fundraiser.
-Everything needs to circle back to the reason you need help in the first place.
+Everything needs to circle back to the reason your fundraising in the first place.

-6. Use bullet points and numbered lists.
+5. Use bullet points and numbered lists.
 You have the option of adding bullet points or a list to your description.
-This can help you structure your thoughts if you’re struggling to write in paragraphs, and it will make information you want to itemize easier to read.
+This can help you structure your thoughts if you’re struggling to write in paragraphs, and it will make the information you want to itemize easier to read.

-7. Add photos.
+6. Add photos.
 Adding photos to your story can make it so much more entertaining!
-While you only have one cover photo, you can add many more photos into your description.
-Choose photos that meet the criteria we’ve already discussed but maybe didn’t fit into the container for your cover photo, or offer add something new to your story and your page.
+While the Mightycause fundraising page allows you to add one primary cover photo, you can add additional photos to your description.
+Choose photos that meet the criteria we’ve already discussed, images should have a purpose and offer something new to your story and your page.

-If you’re really feeling blocked and none of the advice above inspired you to put your hands on your keyboard and start typing your story, here’s a basic structure you can use to construct your story.
+If you’re really feeling blocked, here’s a basic structure you can use to construct your online fundraising story.

 Add a photo: Add a photo to the middle of your story.
 This will help inspire people to keep reading!
 You can wrap the text in paragraph two around your photo.